starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

     Error: code=ContractNotFound, message="Contract with address {SMART_WALLET_ADDRESS} is not deployed."
 ```

 It means you probably just created a new wallet and it has not been deployed yet.
 To accomplish this you have to fund your wallet with tokens and transfer tokens to a different wallet address.
 After this process, search your wallet address on the Starknet explorer.
-To see the details, go back to [Getting Started](ch01-00-getting-started.md) and find the `Smart Wallet Setup` section.
+To see the details, go back to [Smart Wallet Setup](https://book.starknet.io/ch01-00-getting-started.html#smart-wallet-setup).

 After the acount descriptor file is generated, you can see the its detalis, run: